Skip to main content

 Stress Modulation the Cortisol Connection

 Cortisol, the body’s primary stress hormone, is the direct enemy of growth hormone.
-Produced in the adrenal glands in response to perceived threats, leads to chronically elevated cortisol levels.
+Produced in the adrenal glands in response to perceived threats, chronic stress leads to chronically elevated cortisol levels.
 This has a powerful suppressive effect on the pituitary’s ability to release GH.
 If you are administering a GH peptide in a high-cortisol state, you are effectively pressing the accelerator and the brake at the same time.

 Managing stress is therefore a critical component of any peptide optimization protocol.
 This can be achieved through: